Complaints

 Prakash:

-landscape : ‘Prakash’ as a movie and a character
+political landscape : ‘Prakash’ as a movie and a

-even before.
-It captures the life after democracy in
+captures the life after democracy in Nepal in a

 Watch

-after its release, the production team of ‘The secrets
+few days after its release, the production team

 Maoist

-people’s perspective : Making a movie about real life
+the people’s perspective : Making a movie about

-events such as the Maoist insurgency isn’t easy.
-There
+real life events such as the Maoist insurgency

-is always the possibility of personal biases being
+isn’t easy.
+There is always the possibility of

 25/07/2022)